KawaYww/tola-ssg/README.md

 ## Philosophy

 The philosophy of `tola`:
-**Please just focus on Typst itself**
+**keeping your focus on the content itself**

 `tola` helps you get closer!
 - A lightweight and minimal abstraction layer should be provided, which allows users to work without being locked into a rigid framework.
-- If you can accomplish something more easily with Typst, then you’d better use Typst.
+- If you can accomplish something in post more easily with Typst, then you’d better use it. (e.g.: [TODO](todo))
-- Keep the core simple and maintainable, and enjoy it.
+- Keep the core simple and maintainable, and enjoy the pure joy of writing.

 ## Examples